 Medications and substances that can cause photosensitivity include:

-- Certain antibiotics : Such as tetracyclines and fluoroquinolones
+- Certain antibiotics : such as tetracyclines and fluoroquinolones

-- Nonsteroidal anti-inflammatory drugs (NSAIDs) : Such as ibuprofen and naproxen
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) : such as ibuprofen and naproxen

 - Diuretics : Such as hydrochlorothiazide